Agent policies from higher-order causal functions: Agent-state policies

+It is imagined that an agent interacting with a POMDP does not have access to the state of the environment, and so to act optimally must retain a memory of the history of its past interactions.
+Accordingly, a policy for a POMDP is typically taken to mean the specification of a function $ \pi : \texttt{Hist}(A \times \Omega) \rightarrow A $, where $ \texttt{Hist}(X)$ is the set of lists of elements of $X$ interpreted as a history of action-observation pairs.
+It is imagined, that each time an agent takes an action $a$ and makes an observation $o$ then for the next round the action-observation pair $(a,o)$ is recorded by appending it to the current history $H$.

-In a fully observable Markov decision process the observation set $\Omega$ coincides with $S$, and an optimal agent can choose an action based solely on the current state.
-In contrast, in a POMDP the observation $o\in\Omega$ at a given time may not uniquely determine the underlying state, and so the agent must retain a memory of the history of its past interactions in order to act optimally.
-In this article we will work with agent-states which generalise to allow for any agent to retain an abstract memory, representing a suitable compression of the history of past observations \cite{lu2023reinforcementlearningbitbit, dong2021simpleagentcomplexenvironment, sinha2024agentstatebasedpoliciespomdps, sinha2024periodicagentstatebasedqlearning}.
-Whilst in these works, agent policies and updates are permitted to be stochastic, we will work entirely within the deterministic picture.
+In this article we will work with agent-states, which generalize action-observation histories to allow for any agent to retain an abstract memory, representing a suitable compression of the history of past observations \cite{lu2023reinforcementlearningbitbit, dong2021simpleagentcomplexenvironment, sinha2024agentstatebasedpoliciespomdps, sinha2024periodicagentstatebasedqlearning}.
+Whilst in these works, agent policies and updates are permitted to be stochastic, we will work entirely within the deterministic picture for simplicity (in particular, to avoid the problems of infinite dimensionality which would arise when maintaining an arbitrary-length history).

-Accordingly, a deterministic agent is specified by two maps: \begin{enumerate} \item A \emph{policy} $\pi: M\rightarrow A$ that selects an action based on the current memory state. \item A \emph{memory update} $\mathcal{U}: M\times A\times \Omega \rightarrow M$ that updates the agent’s memory based on the previous memory, the chosen action and the observed outcome. \end{enumerate} The pair $\mathcal{A}=(\pi,\mathcal{U})$ will be called a decision–making agent.
-Finite‑memory agents generalise both reactive policies $\pi:\Omega\rightarrow A$ and belief‑state updates, and they do not require the agent to know the environment model in advance.
+Accordingly, we say that a deterministic agent-state policy is specified by two functions: \begin{enumerate} \item A \emph{policy} $\pi: M\rightarrow A$ that selects an action based on the current memory state. \item A \emph{memory update} $\mathcal{U}: M\times A\times \Omega \rightarrow M$ that updates the agent’s memory based on the previous memory, the chosen action, and the observed outcome. \end{enumerate} We will drop the word deterministic whenever the context is clear.
+Note that an agent-state policy includes not just the policy function but also the updating mechanism for memory (which is left implicit as list concatenation in purely history-based policies).

-Whilst the body of this article focusses on the $1$-input case.
-We will later identify a class of POMDPs on which indefinite causal order strategoeis return well-formed logically consistent outcomes, the observation-independent decentralised environments \cite{NIPS2009_fec8d47d}.

-\begin{defn}[$n$-party deterministic factored $\dec$-POMDP] Fix $n\ge 2$.
-For each party $i\in\{1,\dots,n\}$ let $S_i$ be a local state space, $A_i$ a local action space, and $\Omega_i$ a local observation space.
-Define the products

-A \emph{deterministic factored $n$-party $\dec$-POMDP} is, simply a POMDP on $S,A,\Omega$. \end{defn} In factored and decentralised POMDPs, we have the opportunity to state constraints on the dependency between actions and observations. \begin{defn}[Observation independence] The $\dec$-POMDP $\mathcal{P}$ is \emph{observation independent} if for each $i$ the component $O^{\mathcal{P}}_i(a,s)$ is independent of $a_j$ for all $j\neq i$.
-Equivalently, there exist functions